 Extends age for required minimum distributions (RMD).
 The law gives individuals an extra 18 months before they are required to take distributions from their traditional Individual Retirement Account (IRA) or 401(k) or similar retirement savings plans.
 Individuals had been required to take distributions the year they turned 70½.
 Under the new law, they may wait until the year they turn 72 to begin taking distributions.
-However, the new provision does not apply to individuals who turned 70½ in 2019.
 Roth IRAs have no such RMD rule, and account holders may put off distributions from their account for as long as they wish.

 Eliminates age limit for traditional IRA contributions.
 Individuals had been prohibited from contributing to a traditional IRA after reaching the age of 70½ — even if they were still working.
 The new law repeals that provision, allowing working individuals to continue to contribute to their IRA for as long as they have earned income.
 The provision applies to contributions that are made for taxable years after December 31, 2019.
 The law does not affect Roth IRAs, which have no age restrictions for contributions.

 These two provisions combined – requiring distributions beginning at age 72 and eliminating the age limit for contributions – means some account holders may be contributing money to their IRA while simultaneously pulling money (RMDs) out of their IRA.

 Increases charitable contribution qualification.
 The provision reduces the amount of qualified charitable distributions that would be excluded from income for those making deductible contributions to their traditional IRA after 70½.
 This provision does not apply to distributions for the 2019 tax year.